Dr. William Forrester

 “A Surgeon in search of Purity”

 Old Forester is the flagship brand of Brown-Forman, named after the Civil War surgeon Dr. William Forrester.
 It was the first bourbon to be bottled successfully and labeled as a medicinal bourbon by George Garvin Brown when he was a pharmaceutical salesman.
-It had always been sold at a 100 proof.
+It has always been sold at 100 proof.

-He was released from the prison on November 24, 1863 when an exchange of non-combatants was made with the Confederate Army.
+He was released from the prison on November 24, 1863, when an exchange of non-combatants was made with the Confederate Army.
 He returned to his Regiment on December 27, 1863.
-He was with his Regiment in many engagements caring for the wounded on the field.
+He was with his Regiment in many engagements, caring for the wounded on the field.
 Although he narrowly avoided being hit many times he was never wounded.

-Another of Brown’s friends, Dr. James Holloway, complained of the inconsistency of batches of whiskey he received, some were excellent, some fair and some batches were very bad.
-He and Dr. Forrester believed a brand should be available which was always of the highest quality that could be prescribed to his patients.
-“Brown was determine to accomplish that goal and he was going to name it Old Forrester.”
-Brown blended every drop himself and all of it was sold in clear glass bottles so the customer could see what he was getting.
+Another of Brown’s friends, Dr. James Holloway, complained of the inconsistency of batches of whiskey he received; some were excellent, some fair, and some batches were very bad.
+He and Dr. Forrester believed a brand should be available that was always of the highest quality that could be prescribed to his patients.
+Brown was determined to accomplish that goal, and he was going to name his whiskey Old Forrester.
+Brown blended every drop himself, and all of it was sold in clear glass bottles so the customer could see what he was getting.

 Old Forester was the first Bourbon ever sealed in a bottle by named after Louisville Surgeon Dr. William Forrester.
 Beginning in 2015 Brown-Forman released the “Whiskey Row Series” with a different recipe each year for four years.
 The first release is exactly the same recipe that George Garvin Brown used in 1870.
 Pictured above from left to right; Old Forester 1870 Original Batch (Red Tax Stamp, 90 Proof), Old Forester 1897 Bottled-in-Bond (Green Tax Stamp, 100 Proof), Old Forester 1910 Old Fine Whiskey (Light Blue Tax Stamp, 93 Proof), and Old Forester 1920 Prohibition Style (Teal Tax Stamp, 115 Proof).